How to tell if SNES Game is Authentic or a Bootleg Game Cart

 First Impression is Key: The Condition of the SNES Cart looks New & Cheap

 --- I was just amazed at how clean the games look.

---- The writing is not clear on the “Chrono Trigger" game, and it was hard to Read” from the video.
-As you can see by Earthbound Photo below the fake Earthbound game has the font & color all wrong on the end label.
+--- "In the Video" The writing is not clear on the “Chrono Trigger" game, and it was hard to Read” due to the blurry image.
+As you can see by the Earthbound Photo below, the fake Earthbound game has the font & color all wrong on the end label.
 Really, if you take the time to actually look at a game label, you'll pick up on the flaws.

 --- You'll notice front labels are out of focus, the print is not clear.